Setting up Georgetown Duo

 - Tap the icon highlighted below to install Duo Mobile.

 - After Duo Mobile has installed, tap Open to open the app.

 - If prompted, tap Allow to allow notifications from the Duo Mobile app.
 (If you aren’t prompted to allow notifications, you can do this in Settings for your device.)

 (IMPORTANT: Make sure you allow notifications for your device.
 Otherwise, you won’t receive the Duo login requests and, therefore, won’t be able to log in to your applications.)

-- In the next screen, tap NEW ACCOUNT (iPhone) or GET STARTED (Android).
+- In the next screen, tap Use a QR Code or Use activation code (iPhone) or GET STARTED (Android).

 - In the next screen, tap OK (iPhone) or Allow (Android) to allow Duo to access your device’s camera.